AitorSantaeugenia/Trolls_fangs_and_goblins_TD/README.md

 - 2 more towers
   - AOE
   - POISON
-- Background transitions for menu
+- Background transitions for menu ??
-- Better buttons / better sound on || off button
 - Better bottom UI
 - Restart button (lvl restart)
 - Cheat button explanation
-- If ESC, pause game and show menu
-- Modal as instructions

 ```
 If you have any suggesitons, plz don't be shy and tell me here on github |or| aitorsantaeugenia@gmail.com